Lamington (WA)

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Lamington has a median taxpayer income of $87,154 and an average income of $100,982, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-Nationally, this is exceptionally high, contrasting with Rest of WA's median income of $59,973 and average income of $74,392.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $95,538 (median) and $110,696 (average) as of September 2025.
-According to Census 2021 income data, household, family, and personal incomes in Lamington all rank highly nationally, between the 95th and 97th percentiles.
-The earnings profile shows that 32.1% of locals (705 people) fall into the $1,500 - 2,999 weekly income category, reflecting patterns seen in the metropolitan region where 31.1% similarly occupy this range.
-A significant 46.9% earn above $3,000 weekly.
-After housing costs, residents retain 89.3% of their income, reflecting strong purchasing power.
+The suburb of Lamington had a median taxpayer income of $87,154 and an average income of $100,982 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is notably higher than the national figures, with Rest of WA's median income being $59,973 and average income at $74,392.
+By September 2025, estimates suggest the median income could be approximately $95,538 and the average around $110,696, based on a 9.62% growth in wages since financial year 2023.
+Income data from Census 2021 indicates that household, family, and personal incomes in Lamington all rank highly nationally, between the 95th and 97th percentiles.
+The earnings profile shows that 32.1% of locals (705 people) fall into the $1,500 - $2,999 weekly income category, which is similar to the metropolitan region's pattern at 31.1%.
+Notably, 46.9% earn above $3,000 weekly, reflecting areas of prosperity that contribute to robust local economic activity.
+After accounting for housing costs, residents retain 89.3% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income